Penrith Co-operative Society: Other Operations

 The society for many years ran mobile shops visiting various villages and hamlets in the Penrith area.

-Penrith Co-op built and owned several residential properties in Penrith, including Holyoake Terrace in Castletown and Walker Rise at Fair Hill.
+Penrith Co-op built and owned several residential properties in Penrith, including Holyoake Terrace, Norfolk Road, in Castletown and Walker Rise at Fair Hill.

 Co-operative movement

 The society was a member of the UK-wide Co-operative Retail Trading Group (CRTG) and sold The Co-operative brand products.
 It was also a corporate member of a hybrid consumer and wholesale co-operative, the Co-operative Group.

 In 2005, Rochdale-based United Co-operatives bought a private sector pharmacy shop in Penrith, which changed its name to Co-operative Pharmacy.
 However, this shop had no connection with Penrith Co-op's operations and, since United merged with the Co-operative Group in 2007, it formed part of the Co-operative Group Pharmacy division which has since been sold to The Bestway Group.

 In 2010 the Co-operative Group rebranded the Penrith branch of Somerfield as a Co-operative Food store.
 Until 2015, when the store closed, Penrith had two Co-op stores owned by two separate societies.